shallot 'Golden Gourmet'

 Sets are the easiest way to grow shallots in the garden.
 Planted very early in the season, in mid-February if possible, they mature faster than those grown from seed.
 'Golden Gourmet' is a very high yielding, Dutch variety that can be harvested as early as July.
 It has a golden brown skin, stores well and has better resistance to bolting than many other varieties.

-- Garden care: Plant onion sets from mid-February to March, 15cm (6in) apart in rows 30cm (12in) apart.
+- Garden care: Plant onion sets from mid-February to March, 23cm (9in) apart in rows 30cm (12in) apart.
+These onions will fan out to produce a cluster of 5, 7 or 9 bulbs so give them at least 9in of space between the sets.
+Leave the upper third of the bulb showing as shallots are more prone to rotting in damp soil.
+On average shallots take approx 26 weeks to mature.
 Lift the onions when they are mature and allow them to dry before using.

 There was a time when alliums were thought of only as vegetables.
 However, the taller varieties with their huge globe flower heads are now one of the stars of the architectural plant world.
 The stiff lollipop heads off-setting sharp vertical leaves, tall,Read full article